-ACTION II.
-OVERALE EVALUATION.
+HAMMADY STATUS ADDRODDIATINGS AND EFFECTIVE /ENECO OF MEAC UDADI E COALC.
 GENERAL SUMMARY, STATUS, APPROPRIATENESS AND EFFECTIVENESS OF MEASURABLE GOALS: Include information relevant to the implementation of each measurable goal, such as activities and practices used to address on-going requirements, and personnel responsible.
 Discuss activities to be carried out during the next reporting cycle.
-If addressing TMDL requirements, please indicate rationale for the activities chosen to address the pollutant of concern.
-Responsible I Party Contact Name & Title: (401) 568-4440 Email: Jeffrey McCormick, Dir Nicole Stockwell, Depu Ray Goff, Planning Dire ty Planner, planning@ Dburrillville.org IV.B.6.b.1.i Use the space below to describe activities and actions taken to ide not limited to: retention/detention basins, vegetated treatment, infil owned or operated by the small MS4 operator (the program must i location and a description of all structural BMPs in the SWMPP an Report).
-Evaluate appropriateness and effectiveness of this require tration and pre-treatmed nclude identification and update the informate ement. nent controls, etc.) and listing of the specific tion in the Annual Do you have an inventory of MS4-owned/operated BMPs? ⊠ YES □ NO Total # of MS4-owned/operated BMPs (does not include CBs or MHs): 20 RMPs have h een located with a GPS unit.
-GIS layers were developed fro m this information t hat will be used to ture MS4 regulatory requirements. in this information t nat will be asea to implement lu ture MO4 regulatory requirements.
-Responsible parties: DPW, Planning Department IV.B.6.b.1.ii Use the space below to describe activities and actions taken for in detention/retention basins, storm sewers and catch basins with ap of use in the catchment area.
-Evaluate appropriateness and effect propriate scheduling given intensity and type of MS4-owned/operated BMPs inspected in 2019: 20 of MS4-owned/operated BMPs maintained/cleaned in 2019:2 0 of MS4-owned/operated BMPs repaired in 2019: 0 Does your municipality/MS4 have a system for tracking: a.
+If addressing TMDL requirements, please indicate rationale for the activities chosen to address the pollutant of concern. / parties responsible for achieving the measurable goals and reasurable goals.
+Mark with an asterisk () if this person/entity is Responsible I Party Contact Name & Title: Phone: DPW: (401) 568-4440 IV.B.6.b.1.i Use the space below to describe activities and actions taken to identify structural BMPs (these include but are not limited to: retention/detention basins, vegetated treatment, infiltration and pre-treatment controls, etc.) owned or operated by the small MS4 operator (the program must include identification and listing of the specific location and a description of all structural BMPs in the SWMPP and update the information in the Annual Report).
+Evaluate appropriateness and effectiveness of this requirement.
+Do you have an inventory of MS4-owned/operated BMPs? ⊠ YES □ NO Total # of MS4-owned/operated BMPs (does not include CBs or MHs): en located with a GPS unit.
+GIS layers were developed from this in julatory requirements. formation that will be used to implement Responsible pa arties: DPW, Planning Department IV.B.6.b.1.ii Use the space below to describe activities and actions taken for inspections, cleaning and repair of detention/retention basins, storm sewers and catch basins with appropriate scheduling given intensity and type of use in the catchment area.
+Evaluate appropriateness and effectiveness of this requirement. of MS4-owned/operated BMPs inspected in 2021: 23 of MS4-owned/operated BMPs maintained/cleaned in 2021: 23 of MS4-owned/operated BMPs repaired in 2021: 0 Does your municipality/MS4 have a system for tracking: a.
 Inspection schedules of MS4-owned BMPs? ⊠ YES □ NO b.
-Maintenance/cleaning schedules of MS4-owned BMPs? □ NO c.
-Repairs, corrective actions needed? ⊠ YES □ NO d.
-Complaints? □ YES □ NO a.
-Complaine.
-Do you use an electronic tool (e.g. GIS, database, spreadsheet) to maintenance? track stormwater BN X YES 1Ps, inspections, and □ NO have been loca the process of scanning hardcopies of inspection reports into an eleated with a GPS unit and appropriate GIS layers developed.
-Maintedcopy records.
+Maintenance/cleaning schedules of MS4-owned BMPs?
+YES NO c.
+Repairs, corrective actions needed? ☐ YES ☐ NO d.
+Complaints? ☐ YES ⊠ NO Do you use an electronic tool (e.g. GIS, database, spreadsheet) to track stormwater BMPs, inspections, and maintenance? ☐ YES ☐ NO The Town is in the process of scanning hardcopies of inspection reports into an electronic database.
+Stormwater features have been located with a GPS unit and appropriate GIS layers developed.
+Maintenance and inspection records are maintained via filing of hardcopy records. via illing of nar acopy records.